 They have been shown to be especially important for:

 With up to 60% of your brain being made up of fats such like omega-3 fatty acids, low levels of DHA in the brain have been linked to depression, bipolar disorder, cognitive decline, schizophrenia, and more.
 Low levels may also be associated with an increased risk of age-related dementia.

 Consistently consuming omega-3 sources as a regular part of your diet has the potential to help support healthy aging and protect your overall well-being.

 The American Heart Association even recommends supplementation with fish oils as a potential way to help keep your heart healthy, when taken in the correct doses and as recommended by a healthcare provider.

 Some clinical studies have shown that omega-3's had the potential to help prevent or assist in recovery after cardiovascular events.

 Research has also shown that omega-3's are especially important for heart health due to their potential to help decrease the risk of arrhythmias, lower triglyceride levels and blood pressure, and decrease the growth rate of atherosclerotic plaque.

-Although there is always more research to be done before researchers can be certain, the abundance of clinical research leaves no doubt that the correct use of omega-3 supplements like our Primal Omega-3 possess the promising capability to provide wonderful support to our overall health.
+Although there is always more research to be done before researchers can be certain, the abundance of clinical research leaves no doubt that the correct use of omega-3 supplements like our Primal Omega-3 possess the promising capability to provide wonderful support to our overall health as we age.

 HAVE YOU TAKEN A FISH OIL SUPPLEMENT BEFORE?
 LET US KNOW ALL ABOUT YOUR EXPERIENCE IN THE COMMENTS BELOW OR TAG US ON SOCIAL MEDIA USING #PRIMALHARVEST!

 IT'S ABOUT YOU.
 IT'S ABOUT YOUR HEALTH.
 IT'S ABOUT RECONNECTING.